 FXTAS is a very common tremor/ataxia syndrome, which is newly described (as of 2001).
 It is a late-onset disorder, typically beginning in the 60's or 70's, with involvement of multiple systems -- gait ataxia, intention tremor, peripheral neuropathy, autonomic dysturbance, and sometimes dementia.
+It seems to be more of a diffuse neurological degeneration rather than a specific cerebellar ataxia.

 This is a diagnosis to consider in men with ataxia and tremor.
 MRI shows atrophy, white matter changes in the corpus callosum, and distinctive T2 hyperintensities in the middle cerebellar peduncles.
 There are three phenotypes -- essential tremor like (35%), cerebellar (29%), and parkinsonian (12%)